 The /tmp directory is on the "/" root partition.
-Using /tmp as the bonnie directory will test the EBS volume performance. ''' $bonnie++ -d /tmp -s 7520M -n 0 -m TEST-EBS -f -b -q > bonnie.csv ''' This will capture the output to a text file.
-Next, run bonnie on the Instance store volume: The /mnt/tmpi directory is on the "/mnt" partition, which is the auto-mounted instance store volume which is hosted local to the VM.
-Using /mnt/tmpi tests the instance store volume performance. \$bonnie++ -d /mnt/tmpi -s 7520M -n 0 -m TEST-IS -f -b -q >> bonnie.csv Bonnie provides formatting utilities which take the CSV output and convert the output to either text (txt) or html.
-These utilities are: bon_csv2html bon_csv2text To use the utilities to generate formatted output, simply redirect your bonnie.csv output file into the utility: \$bon_csv2txt < bonnie.csv AND \$bon_csv2html < bonnie.csv Now, using the clipboard, copy the contents of the bon_csv2html output, and save this as a local .html file on your laptop.
-Try opening the file in a web browser by navigating from "file://" Tutorial Questions:
+Using /tmp as the bonnie directory will test the EBS volume performance.

+\$bonnie++ -d /tmp -s 7520M -n 0 -m TEST-EBS -f -b -q > bonnie.csv

+This will capture the output to a text file.

+Next, run bonnie on the Instance store volume:

+The /mnt/tmpi directory is on the "/mnt" partition, which is the auto-mounted instance store volume which is hosted local to the VM.
+Using /mnt/tmpi tests the instance store volume performance.

+\$bonnie++ -d /mnt/tmpi -s 7520M -n 0 -m TEST-IS -f -b -q >> bonnie.csv

+Bonnie provides formatting utilities which take the CSV output and convert the output to either text (txt) or html.

+These utilities are: bon_csv2html bon_csv2text

+To use the utilities to generate formatted output, simply redirect your bonnie.csv output file into the utility:

+\$bon_csv2txt < bonnie.csv AND \$bon_csv2html < bonnie.csv

+Now, using the clipboard, copy the contents of the bon_csv2html output, and save this as a local .html file on your laptop.
+Try opening the file in a web browser by navigating from "file://"

+Tutorial Questions:

 Submit written answers as a PDF file on canvas.
-Include your CSV output from all bonnie tests at the bottom of the PDF. - 1.
-(2 points) Which disk (EBS or Instance Store) provided faster sequential output block reads throughput (in K/sec)? - 2.
-(2 points) Which disk (EBS or Instance Store) required more CPU capacity for sequential output block reads? - 3.
-(2 points) Now evaluate performance for Sequential output block rewrites and Sequential input block reads.
-Which disk performs better EBS or Instance Store? - 4.
-(2 points) For Sequential output block rewrites and Sequential input block reads, which disk requires more CPU capacity? - 5.
-(1 point) Now consider performance of random seeks.
-Which disk (EBS or Instance Store) provides faster random seek disk performance? - 6.
-(1 point) If your EBS volume test provided faster performance compared to the Instance Store volume, can you suggest why?
+If submitting with a partner, include both names at the top of the PDF as they appear in CANVAS.

+Only one person in the team should submit the assignment!

+Include your CSV output and graphs from all Bonnie tests at the bottom of the PDF.

+1. (4 points) Which disk (EBS or Instance Store) provided faster sequential output block reads throughput (in K/sec)?

+2. (4 points) Which disk (EBS or Instance Store) required more CPU capacity for sequential output block reads?

+3. (4 points) Now evaluate performance for Sequential output block rewrites and Sequential input block reads.
+Which disk performs better EBS or Instance Store?

+4. (4 points) For Sequential output block rewrites and Sequential input block reads, which disk requires more CPU capacity?

+5. (2 point) Now consider performance of random seeks.
+Which disk (EBS or Instance Store) provides faster random seek disk performance?

+6. (2 point) If your EBS volume test provided faster performance compared to the Instance Store volume, can you suggest why?
 What is unique about how amazon hosts EBS volumes that could provide this performance improvement versus our local instance store volume?
 (Hint: the unique characteristic is mentioned previously in the tutorial...)

-5. Bonus: Benchmark a "Provisioned IOPS" EBS Volume Provisioned IOPS EBS volumes forgo the credit based approach to provide consistent, guaranteed performance of EBS volumes within +/- 10%.
+5. Bonus Activity: Benchmark a "Provisioned IOPS" EBS Volume

+(Optional / Non-graded) Provisioned IOPS EBS volumes forgo the credit based approach to provide consistent, guaranteed performance of EBS volumes within +/- 10%.
 The catch, this performance costs more, and is not offered as a FREE tier resource.
 The free tier offers up to 30GBs of general purpose EBS storage a month.

-Let's create a new IOPS EBS volume, and attach it to our currently running spot instance: Go to EC2 | Elastic Block Store | Volumes And then click "Create Volume".
+Let's create a new IOPS EBS volume, and attach it to our currently running spot instance:

+Go to EC2 | Elastic Block Store | Volumes

+And then click "Create Volume".